LangStream/langstream/examples/applications/ollama-chatbot/README.md

 but you can use any Vector databases.

 As LLM we are using [Ollama](https://ollama.ai), that is a service that runs on your machine.
-We are using OpenAI to compute the embeddings of the texts.
+We are using Hugging Face to compute the embeddings of the texts.

 ## Install Ollama